QR3.7.1 The Curious Case of Quantum Spin

 “This is the fundamental problem: either quantum mechanics is incomplete and needs to be completed by a theory of hidden quantities, or it is complete and then the collapse of the wave function must be made physically plausible.
 This dilemma has not been solved until today, but on the contrary has become more and more critical.”
 (Audretsch, 2004), p73.

 This problem, which Einstein raised and Bohr ignored, still haunts physics today.
 On the one hand, all attempts to find hidden variables that make quantum randomness physically plausible have failed.
-On the other hand, all attempts to show that quantum theory is incomplete also failed, so the rules of the quantum world predict perfectly but have no physical explanation.
+On the other hand, all attempts to show that quantum theory is incomplete have also failed, so the rules of the quantum world predict perfectly but have no physical explanation.

 What then is the solution?
-The two explanations, that quantum theory is incomplete and that it is physical both led nowhere, so the answer must lie elsewhere.
-The idea that quantum theory must be either physically true or wrong assumes that material things explain everything.
-But if materialism is wrong, then quantum theory can be true and also describe what isn’t physical.
-We know it is true because it always works, and we know it isn’t physical because nothing physical can do what it does.
-It is then possible that quantum events aren’t explained by physical events because they generate them, just as quantum theory says.
+Both theories, that quantum theory is incomplete or that it is physical, have led nowhere, so the answer must lie elsewhere.
+That quantum theory is either wrong or physical assumes that matter explains everything.
+But if materialism is wrong, quantum theory could be true without being physical.
+We know it is true because it always works, and we know it isn’t physical because nothing physical can do what quantum theory says it does, so perhaps physical events can’t explain quantum events because they are created by them, as quantum theory says.
+It follows that physical variables can’t explain quantum theory because it is outside their domain.

 Next